kubapeter/portfolio/Coursera Courses/Specializations/Databases for Data Scientists/Relational Database Design/README.md

 >A summary of the knowledge we learned in this course, starting from an Entity Relationship Model to a Relational Model in 3NF and ready for implementation.

 ## Remarks
+- After video lectures the student can do exercises to put the therory explained in the lecture into practice.
+After solving the exercises the correct solutions are presented to the student.
+- The theory is very detailed in the videos.